 This huge complex, dedicated to Amun and a number of honorary gods and goddesses, had at its center the inner sanctum of the god's home which was perfectly aligned with sunset at the summer solstice.
 All of Karnak, in fact, is aligned with celestial events which would have been interpreted by the priests there to understand the will of the god and his wishes for humanity.

 The Structure & Operation of the Site

 Karnak is comprised of a series of pylons (monumental gateways which taper towards the top to cornices), leading into courtyards, halls, and temples.
 The first pylon opens onto a wide court which invites the visitor further.
-The second pylon opens onto the Hypostyle Court which measures 337 feet (103 meters) by 170 feet (52 meters).
-The hall is supported by 134 columns 72 feet (22 meters) tall and 11 feet (3.5 meters) around in diameter.
+The second pylon opens onto the Hypostyle Court which measures 337 feet (103 m) by 170 feet (52 m).
+The hall is supported by 134 columns 72 feet (22 m) tall and 11 feet (3.5 m) around in diameter.

 The god to whom the ground was originally dedicated may have been Montu, a Theban war god, and there was a precinct dedicated to him even after the rise of the cult of Amun.
 As the temple grew, however, it became divided into the three sections Bunson mentions above and dedicated to Amun, his consort Mut who symbolized the life-giving rays of the sun, and their son Khonsu, the moon god.
 These three gods became known as the Theban Triad and would be the most popular gods until the cult of Osiris with its triad of Osiris, Isis, and Horus overtook it (eventually becoming the Cult of Isis, the most popular in Egyptian history).